sikthehedgehog/vdpnotes/test_reg.md

 ## Test register $8

 Seems to give direct access to the sprite linebuffer when test register $0 bit 13 = 1.
+Sprite rendering is "disabled" when this bit is set (i.e. it still tries to render but it can't touch the linebuffer).

 Bits 5:0 of `$C00018` select a 8px boundary within the linebuffer.
 Bits 7:6 of `$C00018` select a pair of pixels within the current 8px boundary.
 In other words: